 Invertebrate Functional Feeding Groups

 Collector gatherers were by far the most abundant functional feeding group in the post-treatment year for both reaches at all sites.
 This does not appear to be due to the treatment of the gaps since we see heightened collector gatherer response in the reference reach as well.
 Collector-filterers were typically the least abundant FFG in any stream or year.
 No FFG had a significant response across all streams.
 Scraping invertebrates only showed a positive response to the gap in MCTE with all other streams having a moderately negative BACI response.
-When we treat streams as independent replicates and perform a t-test of total invertebrate density response and the density response of each FGG individually, we find that only collector filterers had a statistically significant response (Table 3).
+When we treat streams as independent replicates and perform a t-test of total invertebrate density response and the density response of each FGG individually, we find that collector filterers did have a statistically significant positive response, but no other FFG had a consistent or significant responses to the gap treatment (Table 3).

 Figure 3: Log ratio of treatment reach divided by control reach for each FFG.
 CF = Collector-filterer, CG = Collector-gatherer, SH = Shredder, SC = Scrapers, SCe = Edible Scrapers, SCi = Inedible Scrapers, P = Predators, and All Bugs is the total macroinvertebrate density